 Stepping into a mature madake bamboo grove is like entering another universe.
 You feel dwarfed by towering bamboo giants.
 A bamboo grove is a testament to the resilience of life on earth.
 It becomes apparent upon seeing the bamboo grove that the shakuhachi truly embodies the simplicity and versatility of bamboo.
-The shakuhachi is held upright with root facing down which shows us how bamboo grows out in nature.
-We, also being a part of nature, utilize the bamboo’s natural dimensions which serendipitously provide us with shakuhachi.
+The shakuhachi is held upright with root facing downward which shows us how bamboo grows out in nature.
+We, also being a part of nature, utilize the bamboo which, with no small amount of work, provides us with shakuhachi.

 History of Japanese madake bamboo in America

-Philanthropist and world traveler Barbour Lathrop was most passionate about introducing bamboo into the United States.
+Philanthropist and world traveler Barbour Lathrop (pictured above) was most passionate and instrumental in introducing bamboo to the United States.
 The study and collection of bamboo was the primary focus of Lathrop’s third expedition with David Fairchild while they were in Japan in 1902.
 Lathrop told Fairchild, “One of the main things here [in Japan] is the Bamboo.
 I want to finance a big shipment of the plants to America.
 We should have them at home.
 Bamboo is beautiful as well as useful.
 The Japanese use it for everything.
 It may take a long time before Americans learn how to use it, but they’ll never learn if we do not introduce the plant.
 Don’t spend so much time on other things that you can’t study the bamboos.”

 Harvesting Japanese madake bamboo for shakuhachi